Ambien Abuse Side Effects, Symptoms, and Addiction Treatment

-- The risk of overdose–potentiated when taken in a setting of other substances such as alcohol.
+- The risk of overdose—potentiated when Ambien is taken with substances such as alcohol.

-Dependence, which can eventually result from prolonged abuse, is defined as a maladaptive pattern of substance use leading to clinically significant impairment or distress manifested by such signs as tolerance, withdrawal, a persistent desire to use Ambien, unsuccessful efforts to stop using the drug, and large amounts of time spent acquiring the drug.
+Dependence—which can eventually result from prolonged substance abuse—is defined as a maladaptive pattern of substance use leading to clinically significant impairment or distress, manifested by such signs as tolerance, withdrawal, a persistent desire to use Ambien, unsuccessful efforts to stop using the drug, and large amounts of time spent acquiring the drug.

-When you’ve become dependent on Ambien, you’re may meet diagnostic criteria for a substance addiction (or “substance use disorder”).
+When you’ve become dependent on Ambien, you may meet the diagnostic criteria for a substance addiction (or “substance use disorder“).

-- Taking the drug for longer than intended.
+- Taking a drug for longer than intended.

-- Unsuccessful attempts to cut down or cease use.
+- Unsuccessful attempts to cut down or cease substance use.

-- Abandonment of once-enjoyed activities in favor of obtaining and using the substance.
+- Abandonment of once-enjoyed activities in favor of obtaining and using a substance.

-- Continued use despite negative social, interpersonal, legal, or financial consequences caused by Ambien use.
+- Continued drug use despite negative social, interpersonal, legal, or financial consequences caused by such use.

 Overdose is a common danger associated with the abuse of many drugs, including zolpidem.
-Overdose may be an accidental consequence of trying to achieve a more intense high or overcome tolerance to the drug.
-Additionally, an overdose is more likely to occur when an individual has taken Ambien in addition to drinking alcohol, or consuming other intoxicating substances.
+Ambien overdose may be an accidental consequence of trying to achieve a more intense high or overcome tolerance to the drug.
+Additionally, an overdose is more likely to occur when an individual has taken Ambien in addition to drinking alcohol or consuming other intoxicating substances.

-Another consideration is that sometimes after taking Ambien, patients’ memory and cognition are impaired, causing them to forget having taken the pill.
-If they do not remember the first dose and ingest more, they are at risk for an overdose.
+Another consideration is that sometimes, patients’ memories and cognition are impaired after taking Ambien, causing them to forget having taken a pill.
+If they do not remember their first dose and ingest more, they are at risk for an overdose.

 - Excessive drowsiness.